David Brand: Voting reform

+Defeat

-The mining-pastoral boom of the 1960s played a big part in ensuring for Brand's government four successive electoral victories over the ALP opposition (led by Hawke until 1967, and by Tonkin from 1967 to 1971).
-However, the rapid growth of the Perth metropolitan area, and the strain this put on essential services, eroded the government's popularity, especially after 1969.
+The rapid growth of the Perth metropolitan area, and the strain this put on essential services, eroded the government's popularity, especially after 1969.
 In addition, Brand's relations with the federal Liberal Party worsened after the retirement of Sir Robert Menzies in 1966.
 While Brand's administration suffered from a series of controversies relating to environmental, heritage, Aboriginal and housing issues, the impact of production quotas for wheat, imposed by Prime Minister Sir John Gorton led to open conflict with the federal Liberal Party.

 In the midst of this conflict the Brand government's attempt to demolish the remains of the Colonial Barracks ("the Barracks Arch") immediately opposite the parliament building led to a parliamentary revolt within the Liberal Party.
 Brand prevented this by dropping the proposal, and agreeing to allow the National Trust to restore the Arch.
 However, the strains this had caused within the government became evident when Brand collapsed while speaking publicly in 1971.
 He recovered, but the Coalition lost the election to Labor by one seat, and Tonkin became Premier.

 Brand led the Liberals in opposition until his resignation in 1973; Sir Charles Court succeeded him as the party's leader.
-He died of heart disease in Carnamah, Western Australia in 1979.
+He resigned from parliament in 1975.

+Legacy

 The federal electoral Division of Brand in Western Australia, created in 1984, is named after him, as is the Brand Highway and the Sir David Brand School in Coolbinia.
 The Sir David Brand Award is the highest award of the West Australian Tourism Awards, in recognition of his work to advance the tourism industry.

+Personal life

+In 1944, Brand married Doris Elspeth McNeill, with whom he had three children.
+After leaving parliament he retired to his property at Carnamah.
+Outside of politics he was active in the Methodist Church and was a scoutmaster, later becoming state president of the Boy Scouts' Association.
+He was also a long-serving patron of the Spastic Welfare Association.

+Brand suffered several strokes in his final years, attributed to hypertensive heart disease.
+He died in his sleep at his home in Carnamah on 15 April 1979, aged 66.